Gluten Free Buttercream Frosting

 This is my go to recipe that yields a silky, smooth, rich buttercream for all of your favorite cakes, cupcakes and more.

-All you need for this recipe is butter, powdered sugar, a little milk, vanilla and salt.
+All you need for this recipe is butter, powdered sugar, a little cream, vanilla and salt.
 The salt might seem like a strange addition, but I promise, the smallest pinch really helps round out the flavors.

 The most important thing to consider when making buttercream is the temperature of your butter.
 You want room temperature butter, and I find the fastest way to bring it to room temperature is to just stick it in my bra for a few minutes.